 Sunshine City Ikebukuro is home to Pokemon Center Mega Tokyo, the biggest Pokemon official store in the city.
 Fans of Pikachu, Charmander, and other pocket monsters are sure to go crazy over the overwhelming amount of Pokemon-related merchandise sold here.
 From plushie toys to snacks, you just might end up wanting to buy them all.

 Address: Sunshine City World Import Mart Building 2F, 3-1-2 Higashi-Ikebukuro, Toshima-ku, Tokyo

-4. Tokyu Hands Ikebukuro
+4. Find unique products at Tokyu Hands Ikebukuro